wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

 as indicated by the types, and passes the result to the pipeline on function return.
 The addresses of the software handlers are outputs of the lookup table, which are initialized by the interpreter environment.
+To aid software handlers for type checking, the design also provides instructions to access the per-register type ID field, such that they can also be read and updated by the software.